Zimmer Biomet Bone Cement Lawsuit Filed Over Failed Knee Replacement

 The complaint (PDF) was brought by Beverly Williams in the U.S. District Court for the Western District of North Carolina on July 1, naming Zimmer Biomet and its subsidiaries as defendants.

 Zimmer Biomet Cobalt HV (High Viscosity) Bone Cement with Gentamicin is commonly used during orthopedic joint replacement procedures, including total knee and hip arthroplasty.
 The cement is designed to anchor metal implants to the surrounding bone, creating a solid, stable interface that ensures the prosthetic functions properly within the body.
-It must maintain consistent viscosity and sterility to effectively form a durable bond between the bone and prosthesis.
+To effectively form a durable bond between the bone and prostheses, the bone cement must maintain consistent viscosity and sterility.

 Cobalt Bone Cement Recall

-Officials warned this could lead to contamination or chemical degradation, which might prevent the cement from curing correctly or adhering to implants, posing a serious risk of loosening and surgical failure.
+Officials warned that the compromised seal could lead to contamination or chemical degradation, which might prevent the cement from curing correctly or adhering to implants, posing a serious risk of loosening and surgical failure.

 However, despite the recall, Williams’ lawsuit alleges that the defective cement remained in circulation and was used in a knee replacement procedure more than a year later.